 - American University

 - Catholic University of America

 - Gallaudet University,

 - Georgetown University

 - George Mason University

 - George Washington University

 - Marymount University

 - Southeastern University

 - Trinity University

 - University of the District of Columbia

 - University of Maryland-College Park

-Note: "The Family" SOCI 180, is the only approved course that can be completed in the consortium.
 Registration for the Consortium is completed at Howard University.
 Consortium grades are received by the Office of Records and are recorded on the student's academic record.